 Inspecting the seams, we were pleased that almost all models featured flatlock seams, with the exception of some seams on the Mountain Hardwear Microchill 2.0

 .
 Flatlock seams, as their name implies, lie flat, which we found to minimize/eliminate chaffing, especially when layering or actively wearing these products.
 Also to our delight, almost every product was void of seams top and center on the shoulders, which would have been uncomfortable under backpack straps.
-Again, the Microchill 2.0
+The Microchill 2.0

-was the only exception.
+top.
 Several models did have underarm gussets implemented in the sewing design.
 These increase mobility and create less strain on the materials at high flex-points.
 The North Face Warm

 was the only model to also include gussets on the side /and/ bottom of the shirt.